Section 31. Substance Use Education Standards

 (A) is documented by research; and

-(B) contains a substance abuse self-assessment module.
+(B) contains a substance use self-assessment module.

 (A) is documented by research;